randomcoding/scala-utilities/README.md

 ## Usage
 You will require [sbt](https://github.com/harrah/xsbt).

-Clone this project and then enter `sbt publish-local`
+Clone this project and then enter `sbt +publish-local` (this will run the cross build for Scala 2.9.1 and 2.9.2)

 Add a dependency to your other project's `build.sbt` file: